jzurner1/cyber_learning_path/blog.md

 - Connection oriented means that there must be a solid connection between the devices before data can be sent, but once there is, it can be sent either way.
 - Connectionless indicates that data, even in the same transmission, doesn't have to be attached to itself and can be sent individually.
 - Retransmission is the resending of packets that are damaged or lost.

+### Day 13

+`3/29/22`

+- When data leaves one device to travel to another, it goes through a process called encapsulation as it travels through the OSI model.
+When it enters the other device, it goes through the de-encapsulation process.
+- The data is just called data in the OSI model application, presentation, and session layers.
+- The transport layer adds a segment header to the data, and it is then called segments or datagrams.
+- The network layer adds a packet header, and it is then called packets.
+- The data-link layer adds both a frame header and a frame trailer, and it is now called frames.
+- The physical layer converts the data into bits.
+- The process is reversed in de-encapsulation, starting with bits and ending with data.
+- All the forms of data can be represented in a sort of grid, 32 bits wide by however many bytes tall.
+TCP Segments:
+- The first 16 bits contain the source (client) port number
+- The second 16 bits contain the destination (server) port number
+- The entire second row contains the sequence number, used to guarantee that the packets are sent in order.
+- The entire third row contains the acknowledgement number, basically the byte number that the destination expects to receive next; used to make sure all packets are received.
+- The first 4 bits of the fourth row contains the data offset, indicating how far the data is from the beginning of the segment.
+- The next 3 bits are reserved, all set to zero.
+- The next 9 bits are for various flags: NS, CWR, ECE, URG, ACK, PSH, RST, SYN, and FIN.
+- The last 16 bits of the fourth row indicate the receive window, which is the number of bytes the sender of the segment is willing to receive.
+This is part of TCP flow control.
+- The first 16 bits of the fifth row contains the checksum used for error checking.
+- The last 16 bits contains the urgent pointer, used for priority data.
+Associated with the URG flag.
+- The last section is options, containing 0 to 320 bits of data.
+It must be divisible by 32, so any difference must have padding.
+These options can indicate a number of things but aren't used too often.
+UDP Datagrams:
+- If data is sent with UDP instead of TCP, it will be a datagram at the transport layer instead of a segment.
+- Datagrams are a lot smaller, with only a few sections.
+- The first 16 bits contain the source (client) port number, same as TCP
+- The second 16 bits contain the destination (server) port number, also the same
+- The first 16 bits of the second row contains the length (in bytes) of the header, always between 8 and 65,636 bytes.
+Using jumbograms in IPv6, it is possible to have longer datagrams.
+- The second 16 bits of the second row holds the checksum, which is optional in IPv4 and mandatory in IPv6.
+If it isn't used, it will hold all 0s.
+- The data is contained in the third row and beyond.
+IPv4 Packets:
+- The first four bits contain the version, which is always 0100 (4 in binary).
+- The second four bits contain the header length field, which indicates how long the header is, measured in 32 bit units called words.
+The values range from 5 words (160 bits/20 bytes) to 15 words (480 bits/60 bytes).
+This is used to show where the header ends and the data starts, also known as the data offset.
+It will always be 5 words long unless there are options present, which is not common.
+- Bits 8-15 contain the type of service (TOS).
+TOS is used to manage bandwidth by priority, with some actions given higher priority than others.
+If it is not enabled, bandwidth is managed on a first come, first served basis.
+- The last 16 bits of the first row contains the total length of the packet, including the header and the data.
+This is measured in bytes instead of words.
+The size ranges from 20 bytes (20 in the header, 0 for data) to 65,535 bytes.
+In IPv4, if required, some packets can be broken down into smaller sizes to get through some areas.
+This is called fragmentation; they are reassembled at the other end.
+- The first half of the second row contains the packet's identification, also known as the fragment ID.
+This is used in the event of fragmentation, identifying what fragment of a larger packet this is.
+- The next three bits are flags related to fragmentation.
+The first is always zero; the second is the don't fragment (DF) flag, preventing it from being fragmented and instead dropping it if it can't travel through a network; the third is the more fragments (MF) flag, indicating that there are more fragments coming after this one.
+- The last 13 bits of the second row contains the fragment offset.
+It is used in reassembling fragmented packets.
+It is used to indicate the starting position of the data in the fragment in relation to the start of the data in the original packet.
+- The first 8 bits of the third row indicates the time-to-live (TTL).
+It used to mean the maximum number of seconds that a packet can survive, but it has come to mean the number of hops across a router or switch that are allowed.
+It is made to prevent a packet being around forever.
+- The next 8 bits of the third row contains the protocol field, defining the type of data in the data portion of the packet.
+It is indicated with protocol numbers.
+Some common protocol numbers include 1 for ICMP, 6 for TCP, and 17 for UDP.
+- The second half of the third row is the header checksum.
+This is used to verify that the data hasn't been corrupted at all, but occasionally a few errors will cancel each other out.
+- The entire fourth row contains the source address, meaning the IPv4 address of the sender.
+- The entire fifth row contains the destination address, meaning the IPv4 address of the recipient.
+- The next section, for options, is rarely used.
+If it is, it contains anywhere from 0 to 40 bytes of options.
+It will be padded with 0's to maintain a length divisible by 32 bits/4 bytes.
+IPv6 Packets
+- The first four bits contain the version, similar to IPv4 packets.
+These, for obvious reasons, contain the value 0110 (6 in binary).
+- The next 8 bits contain the traffic class, similar to the TOS in IPv4 packets.
+- The last 20 bits contain the flow label, indicating to intermediate devices that a packet belongs to a specific stream of packets between a source and destination.
+- The first 16 bits of the second row contains the payload length, indicating the length of the data portion in bytes.
+This does not include the header length.
+- The next 8 bits of the second row is the Next Header, specifying the protocol used such as TCP, UDP, or ICMPv6.
+It also uses values to indicate the protocol like the protocol field in IPv4.
+These values are indicated in hex.
+- The last 8 bits is the hop limit, similar to the TTL in IPv4 but more accurately named.
+- The source and destination addresses are the same as in IPv4 but now they each take up 128 bits instead of 32 bits.